 Ensure you have these filled out properly in accordance with export regulations of the Philippines to ensure your export journey goes smoothly.

 By now you should be able to answer the question ‘what is export trade and how do I do it well?’
 Using the process we’ve outlined, businesses can navigate the problems faced by exporters with confidence.
 The importance of exporting for SMEs cannot be overstated.
 With proper research and preparation, your business can pursue opportunities to grow and fortify your enterprise.
-Take the first step to build your business empire by partnering with a leading logistics service such as DHL Express and start exporting with ease by signing up for an account with us.
+Take the first step to build your business empire by partnering with a leading logistics service such as DHL Express and start exporting with ease by signing up for a DHL Express account with us.